RosSlek/Books_sales_analysis/README.md

 ![image](https://github.com/RosSlek/Books_sales_analysis/assets/149397027/81553bd7-236f-44ab-903a-28b535889e24)

 From the table we see, that most of the sold books in 2019 were published by NCERT (National Council of Education Research and Training), so that might indicate some changes in educational program of India.
-New realeses or regulations would also explain why sales rose so quickly in Q2 and Q3 but profit per sale was all time low.
+New realeses or regulations could also explain why sales rose so quickly in Q2 and Q3 but profit per sale was all time low.

 ![image](https://github.com/RosSlek/Books_sales_analysis/assets/149397027/fa5c4592-8120-4de7-8671-8497aa5dfa5d)